tiadrop/timeline/README.md

 ##### `thenTween(duration, apply, from, to, easer): ChainingInterface`

-Adds a tween, beginning at the parent's end.
+Adds a tween, beginning at the point the interface represents.
+Returns a new `ChainingInterface` representing the end of the new tween.

 ##### `then(action: () => void): ChainingInterface`

-Adds a point event at the parent's end.
+Adds a point event at the point the interface represents.

 ##### `thenWait(duration): ChainingInterface`